 The Bottom Line

 The government has created incentives for business owners.
-As a self-employed person, you are missing out on wealth-building opportunities if you do not explore these retirement planning options.
+As a self-employed person, you are missing out on wealth-building opportunities if you do not explore these retirement plan options.
 Don’t let the high contribution limits of these plans scare you; your investment plan is unique, and the worst thing to do is not invest at all.
 As always, consult with a financial planning or tax professional when thinking through your unique investing and retirement strategy.